BeauMeche/Changes_in_Harvard_AM_dept/README.md

 This projecct shows the trends in undergraduate enrollments in several courses offered by the amazing Harvard Applied Mathematics department.
 The graphic shows the spring course enrollment changes betwen spring 2018-19.
+Here is the link to the published graphic online: http://rpubs.com/BeauM/AM_course_dynamics .